🔴 Breaking: ICE Facility Shot in Dallas - Another Left-Wing Attack? 2025-09-24 18:04

 That's funny.

-If it's a genuine concern, it's like, yeah.
+No, I think it's funny, but if it's a genuine concern, it's like, yeah.

-And hey, what if somebody comes and attacks me because I'm an ice agent and I just deported somebody who was in this country illegally and killed two people in the country that they were fleeing from, and I just helped save Americans' lives potentially.
+And hey, what if somebody comes and attacks me because I'm an ICE agent and I just deported somebody who was in this country illegally and killed two people in the country that they were fleeing from and I just helped save Americans' lives potentially.

 But you'll never know that.